ramyasreeakula10/ATM-Simulation-System/README.md

     balance DOUBLE
 );

-Insert one user for testing
+#Insert one user for testing:

 INSERT INTO users (name, pin, balance)
 VALUES ('john', '123123', 100000);